NORWAY: Can photography produce a new frame

 of understanding of immigrants and refugee women in Norway?
-Can art challenge the traditional representation of this group of people?
 What's the situation for immigrant women married to Norwegian men in rural communities?
 What kind of role can they have in the local community?
 Can they unfold on their own terms and use their expertise and experiences?

 The exhibition contained three ways of framing: Documentary photography, miniature portraits and self portaits – all of the women who participated in the project.
 Three different ways to portray the women, hence the title: "Three ways of Framing".